Lower Bounds for Quantum Oblivious Transfer: Introduction

 More precisely, we define a $k$-out-of-$n$ forcing oblivious transfer protocol, denoted here as $\knfOT$, with \emph{forcing bias} $\varepsilon$ as a protocol satisfying: \begin{itemize} \item Alice outputs $n$ random bits $x := (x_1, \ldots, x_n)$ \item Bob outputs a random index set $b$ of $k$ indices and bit string $x_b$ consisting of $x_i$ for $i \in b$ \item $A_{b, x_b} := \sup\{\Pr[\text{Alice can force Bob to output } (b, x_b)]\} = \dfrac{\varepsilon_A}{\chews{n}{k} \cdot 2^k}$ \item $B_x := \sup\{\Pr[\text{Bob can force Alice to output } x]\} = \dfrac{\varepsilon_B}{2^n}$ \item The forcing bias of the protocol is defined as $\eps := \max\{\eps_A,\eps_B\}$ \end{itemize} where, again, the suprema are over all strategies of Alice and Bob respectively.
 First, notice our definition of the bias $\varepsilon$ as a multiplicative factor instead of additive.
 We choose this since the honest probabilities of the two players can be very different and in this case our definition makes more sense.

-More importantly, this `forcing' security definition is exactly what is needed in coin flipping, since there, Alice and Bob know each others outputs and the only cheating is forcing the other player's output in order to get a specific value for the coin.
+More importantly, this ``forcing'' security definition is exactly what is needed in coin flipping since, there, Alice and Bob know each others outputs and the only cheating is forcing the other player's output in order to get a specific value for the coin.
 However, this is very different than the probability that one player can guess the outcome of the other player, which is the security guarantee we wish for in an $OT$ protocol.
+Due to this subtle difference in the security definition, there are few connections between the bias of an $OT$ protocol and to that of its forcing variant.
+For example, a strategy for Bob which allows him to \emph{force} Alice to output $(x_0, x_1) = (0,0)$ with probability $1/2$ is nontrivial in the forcing setting.
+However, the same strategy may only let Bob \emph{learn} $(x_0, x_1)$ with probability $1/2$, which is the same probability had he been honest and learned $x_0$ or $x_1$ perfectly.

 Nevertheless, it is still interesting to know how one can extend Kitaev's semidefinite programming formulation, what are the most general primitives that can be described in this framework, and what are their applications.
 For these $k$-out-of-$n$ ``forcing'' primitives we provide optimal upper and lower bounds.